Translate

 The critique on religious leaders permeates the entire book of Rav Nahman from Breslov [The LeM.
 Lekutai Moharan Vol I. ch 8, 12, 28 etc] .and by implication the entire religious world that "follows the leader."

-Rav Nahman in particular see in the religious world and religious leaders and particular kind of problem that is not the same as simply faulty leadership.
+Rav Nahman sees in the religious world and religious leaders a particular kind of problem that is not the same as simply faulty leadership.

 My impression is that the exception to this rule are the great Litvak yeshivas.
 I had very positive experiences both in Shar Yashuv and the Mir in NY.
 And I am pretty sure that they are not all that unique but that most Litvak yeshivas follow the same basic pattern of simply trying to keep the Torah as straight and simple as possible.